-Electric-blue ‘noctilucent’ clouds have blazed over London and Portland this week
+Electric-blue ‘noctilucent’ clouds blaze over parts of U.S., Europe

 The process of generating a noctilucent cloud begins when thin wisps of meteor smoke spread out in the mesosphere after their parent objects burn up.
 The mesosphere is the third layer of the atmosphere above both the stratosphere and the troposphere, the closest layer to the ground where most of our weather occurs.
 The northern lights occur even higher up in the thermosphere.

 Most of the time, the meteor smoke disintegrates or gradually filters lower into the atmosphere.
-But on occasion, the tiny particulates can serve to nucleate ice crystals in the mesosphere, where supercooled water droplets otherwise have nothing else to freeze upon.
+But on occasion, the tiny particulates can provide a seed for moisture to collect upon.
 And a noctilucent cloud is born.

 A delicate process

-Note: Correction: The description of how a noctilucent cloud is born was amended as it does not involve freezing of supercooled droplets as originally stated.